dimastar2310/something_new/README.md

-# Welcome to my uplading and rotating img project Use vsCode
+# Welcome to my uplading and rotating img project using OPENCV.

 # how you use it? first fork clone or download it.